-Learning Goals Objectives Assessment (YES with details or 1.
-Our graduates will be 1.1.
-Our students will produce quality NO) Yes.
-The students effective communicators. business and research-oriented documents. will learn how to express the quantitative relations in business documents using rigorous language of mathematics.
+Learning Goals Objectives Assessment (YES with details or NO) 1.
+Our graduates will be effective communicators.
+1.1.
+Our students will produce quality business and research-oriented documents.
+Yes.
+The students will learn how to express the quantitative relations in business documents using rigorous language of mathematics.
 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
 Yes.
 The students will learn how to express their ideas in a quantitative and logical way by using advanced mathematics.
 2. Our graduates will be skilled in team work and leadership.
 2.1.
 Students will be able to lead and participate in group for projects, discussion, and presentation.
 Yes.
 The students will participate in group discussion of homework problems.
 2.2.
 Students will be able to apply leadership theories and related skills.
 No. 3.
 Our graduates will be trained in ethics.
 3.1.
 In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
 No. 3.2.
 Our students will practice ethics in the duration of the program.
 No. 4.
 Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
 Yes.
 The students will learn mathematical theorems and results discovered by internationally renowned mathematicians.
-5. Our graduates will be skilled in problem-solving and critical thinking.
+5. Our graduates will be skilled in problem- solving and critical thinking.
 5.1.
 Our students will have a good understanding of fundamental theories in their fields.
 Yes.
-The students will learn the fundamental theory and tools in advanced mathematics.
+The students will learn the fundamental theory and tools in advanced mathematics and economics.
 5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
-Yes.
+5.3.
+Our students will demonstrate Yes.
 The students will need to use advanced mathematics to formulate and solve problems in finance and economics.
-5.3.
-Our students will demonstrate competency in critical thinking.
 Yes.
-The students will learn to
+The students 5.3.
+Our students will demonstrate Yes.
+The students

-differentiate

-whether a
+competency in critical thinking. will learn to differentiate whether a

-mathematical

-result is based on
+mathematical result is based on a solid

-a solid

-mathematical proof

-or not.
+mathematical proof or not.